skyscrapers/documentation/kubernetes/openvpn.md

   ```

 - If `/etc/resolv.conf` is a symlink try to remove it and restart openvpn.
 Check with `ls -l /etc/resolv.conf` and if it turns out to be a symlink, remove it by running `sudo rm /etc/resolv.conf`

+## Known issues

+### Subnet overlap with eg docker-compose

+Our EKS clusters use the `172.20.0.0/16` CIDR for it's Service network and our OpenVPN server pushes `172.20.0.10` as DNS server to resolve both in-cluster and AWS resources.

+Unfortunately it is possible that this subnet overlaps with your local ones, in particular when using docker-compose, which creates networks in the `172.[17-31].0.0/24` range.
+When you encounter problems with DNS-resolution while connected to the VPN, verify your system's routes for overlap.

+As a general guideline, you can either:

+- Ensure the VPN tunnel runs BEFORE docker allocates network interfaces, as docker will respect existing routes: <https://github.com/docker/compose/issues/4336#issuecomment-361660910>
+- Configure your docker locally to not use the `172.20.0.0/16` CIDR: <https://github.com/docker/compose/issues/4336#issuecomment-457326123>